MicheleDamian/prostate-gleason-dataset/README.md

 ## Parent Dataset Overview
 ---

-About 11K whole-slide images of H&E-stained biopsies.
+10616 whole-slide images of H&E-stained biopsies.
 The images where collected from different scanners at the Radboud University Medical Center and Karolinska Institute.
 The former institution used a 3DHistech Pannoramic Flash II 250 scanner at 20x magnification and stored the final image at a pixel resolution of 0.48μm.
 The later used a Hamamatsu C9600-12 scanner and a Aperio ScanScope AT2 scanner, obtaining a pixel resolution of 0.45202μm and 0.5032μm respectively.
+The smallest image in the dataset has an area of 2304x4352 pixels and the largest is 55296x73728 pixels.

 Part of the images were obtained from slices of the same biopsy and therefore they belong to the same patient.